-Our work studies small fixed sets of Queens tasked with covering as much of an expanding board as possible.
-On small boards Queen configurations that include attacking pairs can be optimal.
-As the board grows, such attacking placements become inefficient because fully overlapping attack lines result in an internal loss that increases linearly with the side lenghth of the board.
-Thus, to keep the internal loss bounded, Queens become non-attacking, which gives the first threshold.
-Once non-attacking placements are achieved, certain Queen patterns are singled out, and the stabilizing threshold appears.
-Those stable Queen patterns remain optimal, provided centralized, as the board expands, and interestingly they often are subsets of classical non‑attacking solutions, although there are noteable exceptions to this rule.
-Our study reveals, if we relax domination of the entire board to the task of maximizing coverage, how the original focus on non-attacking placements and the later focus on coverage join forces.
-For any given number of Queens $q$, we discover a small set of densely packed cover maximizing non-attacking Queen configurations.
+In contrast, our work studies small fixed sets of Queens tasked with covering as much of an expanding board as possible.
+Surprisingly, this approach naturally combines ideas from both earlier traditions.
+On small boards, Queen configurations that include attacking pairs can be optimal.
+As the board grows, such attacking placements become inefficient because fully overlapping attack lines result in an internal loss that increases linearly with the side length of the board.
+Thus, to keep the internal loss bounded, Queens become non-attacking, giving rise to a first threshold.
+Once non-attacking placements are achieved, certain Queen patterns are singled out, and a stabilizing threshold appears.
+These stable Queen patterns remain optimal, provided they are suitably centralized, as the board expands, and interestingly they are often subsets of classical non-attacking solutions, although there are notable exceptions.
+Our study shows how, when domination of the entire board is relaxed to the task of maximizing coverage, the classical focus on non-attacking placements and the later emphasis on domination efficiency naturally join forces.
+For a fixed number of Queens $q$, we study sets of densely packed, coverage-maximizing non-attacking Queen configurations.